 Hi, I am Daniel and I run this blog together with my lovely wife and our two little boys.
 This DIY blog is where we document our family’s journey of building our own smart home.

-I am a mechanical engineer by profession and have always loved tinkering with gadgets.
-So my wife was not surprised when I started getting interested in home security cameras and home automation.
+I am an engineer by profession and have always loved tinkering with gadgets.
+So when we bought our first home, I quickly got interested in home security cameras and home automation.

 There are some common sense requirements we have from our smart home: